NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 ```bash
 hugectr.Input()
 ```
 `Input` specifies the parameters related to the data input.
-HugeCTR cuurrently supports three dataset formats, i.e., `Norm`, `Raw` and `Parquet`.
+HugeCTR currently supports three dataset formats, i.e., `Norm`, `Raw` and `Parquet`.
 An `Input` instance should be added to the Model instance first so that the following `SparseEmbedding` and `DenseLayer` instances can access the inputs with their specified names.
 Please refer to [Data Layers](./configuration_file_setup.md#data-layers) if you want to get detailed information about Input.

 **Arguments**
 * `data_reader_type`: The type of the data reader which should be consistent with the dataset format.
 The supported types include `hugectr.DataReaderType_t.Norm`, `hugectr.DataReaderType_t.Raw` and `hugectr.DataReaderType_t.Parquet`.
 There is NO default value and it should be specified by users.